 Miss Blatz, who has been supervisor of the Operating Room and Dispensary at Manitoba Sanatorium for the past 13 years, took up her unusual hobby when, casting about for "something different" to do, she ordered from a catalogue the material and instructions for thread painting.
-Although she was intrigued by the idea, the result the readymade pattern gave didn't suit her-so she decided to invent her own method.
+Although she was intrigued by the idea, the result the readymade pattern gave didn't suit

+Few people have painted her-so she decided to invent her own method.